Loknar/loka-ord/README.md

 python main.py --help
 ```

-Í upphafi ertu einungis með orðagögnin í formi textaskráa, það þarf því að búa til SQLite gagnagrunn og lesa öłl orðin inn í hann, og smíða orðaforleit. Það er hægt að gera með skipuninni:
+Í upphafi ertu einungis með orðagögnin í formi textaskráa, því þarf að smíða SQLite gagnagrunn og lesa öłl orðin inn í hann, og smíða síðan orðaforleit. Það er hægt að gera með skipuninni:

 ```bash
 python main.py init